-Incontinence is already diagnosed when only one drop of urine is voided involuntarily.
-In order to diagnose a patient with the different types, an extensive analysis of the incontinence and medical history is the first step towards identification. towards identification.
+Incontinence is diagnosed when even only 1 drop of urine is voided involuntarily.
+In order to diagnose a patient with the different types of incontinence, an extensive analysis of the incontinence and medical history is the 1st step towards identification.

 Patients who suffer from stress incontinence or effort incontinence in the initial stages lose small amounts of urine when coughing, sneezing, laughing, and during light physical activity.
 As a rule, the cause is a defective sphincter mechanism which is induced by a change of the angle between the bladder and the urethra.
 As soon as the intra-abdominal pressure is increased, involuntary micturition ensues.
 Three degrees of severity are discriminated:

-- Micturition during physical work, running, stair climbing
+- Micturition during physical work, running, and stair climbing

 - Micturition when lying

 The most common causes comprise injuries resulting from childbirth or surgery, intra-abdominal pressure increase caused by tumors or pregnancy, pelvic floor disorders, and uterine prolapse.

 In order to diagnose a prolapse of the uterus, a gynecological examination is performed.
 The altered angle between the bladder and urethra is visualized in a lateral cystogram with the help of an ultrasound or X-ray imaging.
 Urodynamic testing is also used for diagnosis.

 Treatment of stress incontinence